Call of the Wild (Lee Aaron album)

 Call of the Wild is the third studio album by singer Lee Aaron, released on June 27, 1985 through Attic Records; a remastered edition was reissued in 2002 through Unidisc Music.
 The album reached #86 on the RPM Canadian Albums Chart on August 24, 1985 and remained on the chart for twelve weeks.

-The title track, "Call of the Wild", was included on a 1988 reissue but not included on the original album which bore the same title.
+The title track was included on a 1988 reissue but not on the original release.
 It was, however, included on the B-side of the 12-inch single of "Barely Holdin' On".